 Gibson’s work suggests but is unable to follow-up on the thoughts that Doss is a hypocrite, that he is against taking the life of another but self-evidently happy to participate in a national act of severe bloodletting.
 He has no problem, for instance, carrying a fellow soldier to safety while the latter man guns down scores of Japanese soldiers, a centerpiece moment of Gibson’s full-frontal filmic assault.
 While the earlier portions of the film at least pay attention to, if not exactly perking their ears up for, the moral thorns at the center of the film’s very existence, the back half is just Gibson doing Gibson.
 He’s extraordinarily skilled at self-mimicry, so the film is never less than entertaining, but introducing the essential asymmetries in the narrative only to drown them out with mortar and buckshot only makes the film’s eventual conclusion all the more disheartening.

 The final images of the film are wholly antithetical to everything Doss stands for, and Gibson approaches this contradiction with his typical mixture of gung-ho felt-force – plunging head-first into grandiose imagery without truly considering the contradictions underneath – and skepticism wherein we are made to ponder questions the film is not actually willing to seriously engage.
 The critics of the film have thus far argued that it is self-contradictory, and its defenders have to some extent taken that very internal disagreement as emblematic of the film’s very potency.
 The cliché, either way, is “the film at war with itself”.
-My personal position is to agree with the sentiment of the latter without actually believing the film achieves it.
-Don’t get me wrong: it warms my heart that some critics have suggested Gibson fulfills this contradiction, that he creates a film that is dialectical, messy, and willing to disfigure its center by introducing incompatible elements.
+My personal position is to agree with the sentiment of the latter, of the value of a film in firm dialectical tension with its own ideas, without actually believing the film achieves this tension.
+Don’t get me wrong: it warms my heart that some critics have suggested Gibson fulfills this contradiction, that he creates a film that is dialectical, messy, and willing to deface its center by introducing incompatible elements.